ITRC Fact Sheet 131

 - If reported after two business days but before 60 days, the most you could lose is $500

-- Card issuer has 10 business days (from notification) to investigate error
+- Card issuer has 10 business days (from notification) to investigate an error

-- Pending continuing investigation, funds must be returned to consumer’s account on 11th day.
+- Pending continuing investigation, funds must be returned to consumer’s account on the 11th day.

 - If no fraudulent activity is detected, the funds may be withdrawn from consumer’s account.

-- If loss is not reported, greater risk of losing all funds in account
+- If a loss is not reported, greater risk of losing all funds in an account

-- In case of fraudulent charges/losses, consumer has to fight with bank to have funds replaced
+- In case of fraudulent charges/losses, a consumer has to fight with a bank to have funds replaced

 A growing threat to both credit card and debit card users is an activity commonly known as “skimming.”
 Skimming occurs when thieves set up a scanning device that captures the magnetic strip and keypad information from ATM machines, gas pumps, and retail and restaurant checkout devices.
 This allows for the duplication of the card enabling it to be used as either a debit or credit card.